AbdullahMJ99/Project-4/predictive_models_report.md

 ![Correlation heatmap](/images/correlation_heatmap_initial.png)

+*Figure 1 - Correlation Heatmap*: This heatmap provides an initial exploration of potential correlations between different features in the dataset.

 A histogram of the target variable, SalePrice, revealed a fairly normal distribution with a long tail, suggesting potential outliers, later addressed in our data processing.

 ![Histogram of Sale Price](/images/eda_sale_price_hist.png).

+*Figure 2 - Histogram of Sale Price*: The histogram highlights the distribution of sale prices in the dataset.

-Specific attention was given to indoor living area and indicated promising patterns.
+Specific attention was given to indoor living square footage and indicated promising patterns.

 ![Scatter plot of Total Indoor Living Area](/images/eda_sale_price_GrLivArea_BsmtFinSF.png)

+*Figure 3 - Scatter Plot of Indoor Square Footage*: This scatter plot illustrates the relationship between indoor square footage and sale prices.

 Challenges emerged when using 'Neighborhood' as a proxy for location.
 Thirteen of the 28 categories had fewer than 50 values, including categories with 11, 9, and 2 instances.

 ![Neighborhood bar chart](/images/eda_neighborhood_bar.png)

+*Figure 4 - Average Neighborhood Sale Price Analysis*: This bar chart explores average sale prices across different neighborhoods, annotated with data point counts.

 Investigation into sale conditions revealed 259 values not categorized as 'Normal'.
 Sale conditions covered a spectrum from trade and foreclosures to short sales, transactions between family members, and houses not completed when last assessed, typically associated with new constructions.